dataewan/random-forest-from-scratch/README.md

 # random-forest-from-scratch
-create a random forest from scratch, based on an exercise from _Hands on Machine Learning_
+create a random forest from scratch, based on an exercise from [Hands on Machine Learning with Scikit-learn and Tensorflow](http://shop.oreilly.com/product/0636920052289.do).